Director: Shalini Kantayya

 Modern society sits at the intersection of two crucial questions: What does it mean when artificial intelligence (AI) increasingly governs our liberties?
 And what are the consequences for the people AI is biased against?
 When MIT Media Lab researcher Joy Buolamwini discovers that most facial-recognition software does not accurately identify darker-skinned faces and the faces of women, she delves into an investigation of widespread bias in algorithms.
 As it turns out, artificial intelligence is not neutral, and women are leading the charge to ensure our civil rights are protected.
 In June 2020, IBM, Amazon, and Microsoft said they would pause the sale of facial recognition to police.
 In a pivotal moment for racial equality, and a decisive moment for how big tech will yield power, Coded Bias is a trailblazing film for public understanding and engagement with the algorithms that impact us all.

-Take part in the conversation by following @CodedBias on Twitter, Instagram, and/or Facebook and use #CodedBias to take part in the conversation fighting to expose bias in big tech.
+Follow @CodedBias on Twitter, Instagram, and/or Facebook and use #CodedBias to take part in the conversation fighting to expose bias in big tech.